The Simplest Way to Pay International Contractors Without Risk

 The first is the risk of misclassification as an employee of your business.
 With the increasing number of contractors in the workforce, there are more incidents of governments reclassifying contractors as actual employees, and enforcing payments of benefits, overtime and severance.
 The laws of the country where the contractor lives and works would define the relationship and any misclassification.

 You can minimize this risk by insisting on contractor invoices and avoiding any elements of an employee relationship such as controlling their schedule or work methods.
-Using third-party payment services can also be helpful in avoiding misclassification.
+Using third-party payment services can also help avoid misclassification.

 Risk of Direct Payment